 To become a good Python developer, you need to follow the tips below.

 Decide what kind of Python developer you want to be

 Python, as a programming language, is a tool.
 You can be active in several areas, but it's best to start with one.
 For example, do you want to use Python to develop apps and software, or do you want to become a data scientist or analyst?
 You can also specialize in Python for data science, artificial intelligence, or machine learning.

 Learn Python frameworks

 Knowing Python frameworks is essential, but that doesn't mean a Python developer needs to know everything.
-Depending on the project, you may need to know one or the other, but Django, Flask, and CherryPy are most commonly used.
+Depending on the project, you may need to know one or the other, but Django, Flask, and CherryPy are the most commonly used.
 If you're familiar with Python, you've probably used at least one of the most popular frameworks.
 Developers often appreciate the basic structure that frameworks provide because they understand the basic logic of the application.